Mark Nicoski: Football career

 Having not played for 14 months, Nicoski returned to football in May 2013, playing for Subiaco's reserves team.
 In a WAFL game the following month, Nicoski was again injured when an opposition landed heavily on his wrist, necessitated season-ending surgery.
 With his contract expiring at the season, he chose to retire from the AFL, although it is unclear whether he will continue playing for Subiaco.
 He and teammate Adam Selwood retired on the same day, having been recruited to West Coast at the same time.

 Personal life

 Nicoski serves as an ambassador for the Samaritans Crisis Line, a crisis hotline.
 He is currently managed by Corporate Sports Australia.
 Beginning in October 2011, Nicoski has been an occasional presenter on Greenfingers, an Australian gardening show broadcast on the Seven Network.

+He now works at Georgiana Molloy Anglican School as a HPE teacher and the Peak Program Coordinator.

 Statistics

 Statistics correct as of 15 August 2013.